 West Maitland grew without any apparent planning.
 With good water, a river crossing, room to expand and despite regular floods and a poor town plan, West Maitland expanded rapidly and outgrew its sister town.
 West Maitland became the commercial centre while the government town East Maitland, became the seat of administration.
 However, the two Maitlands remained the major “town” on the Hunter River.
 In 1841 the population of the two Maitlands was more than double that of Newcastle.

 After the expansion and prosperity of the 1830s, the Maitlands and the surrounding districts fell on hard times from the effects of drought and the depression affection the whole colony of New South Wales.
 The causes were drought, land boom, and low prices for produce and stock.
 Despite the downturn and shortage of finance, the Maitlands continued to expand.
 A boiling-down works was built.
 It converted animals into hides, tallow, soap and candles which could be sold locally and exported.
 Private schools, a hospital, hotels, stores and the first Protestant churches were built, as was the gaol.
 In 1842 Caroline Chisholm founded one of her Female Emigrants’ Homes at East Maitland.
 In West Maitland the Maitland Mercury newspaper was established in January 1843.
-When the lacemakers arrived in Maitland on the paddle steamer Maitland it was being published twice a week – on Wednesday and Saturday mornings at a cost of 4½ pence while a quarterly subscription cost 9 shillings.
+When the lacemakers arrived in Maitland it was being published twice a week – on Wednesday and Saturday mornings at a cost of 4½ pence while a quarterly subscription cost 9 shillings.

 Despite the hard economic times, at the end of the 1840s West Maitland was still a bustling and vibrant frontier town with a steady stream of travellers.